 Here is a list of a few Patriotic Activities for Preschoolers we’ve done over time that would make great easy and last minute Patriotic Activities for this 4th of July!

-Ice Stars – use a star shaped ice tray, fill with confetti stars or other objects and add red and blue food coloring.
+Use a star-shaped ice tray, fill with confetti stars or other objects and add red and blue food coloring.
 Freeze.
 Allow your child to explore the cold ice melting, dig out objects and play with color.
 For older children, freeze objects like letters (USA) or numbers (1776) for a mini geography and history lesson.

 I used the same ice tray as the above activity.
-I marked each star with a number 1-6.
+I marked each star with number 1-6.
 I filled a small bowl with exactly the amount of different objects to make it work (e.g. Control of Error).
 Include tongs to give your child a chance to work on fine motor skills.